modularml/mojo/docs/roadmap.md

 print(cos(0))
 ```

+## Calling Mojo from Python

+Currently you can call Python code from Mojo, but not the reverse: you can't
+pass a Mojo callback to a Python function, or build a Python extension in Mojo.
+We want to support calling Mojo from Python, but we want to do it right and we
+need the core language to be more mature first.

 ## Full MLIR decorator reflection

 All decorators in Mojo have hard-coded behavior in the parser.
 In time, we will